fkoehlin/montepython_2cosmos_public/README.rst

 likelihood of this analysis ('montepython/likelihoods/kids450_cf_2cosmos_likelihood_public') is provided with this public release and shall serve as an example for writing your own '2cosmos' likelihoods (refer also to the README of that likelihood).

+If you publish results based on using Monte Python 2cosmos, please consider citing `Köhlinger et al. 2019 (arXiv:1809.01406) <http://adsabs.harvard.edu/abs/2018arXiv180901406K>` and please cite the original Monte Python release paper by B. Audren et al.
+(see the tail of this document).

 IMPORTANT
 ---------